TaxLee/OpenFOAM-Motion-Extraction/README.md

 ## Acknowledgments

-This code was developed by Shuijin Li at Dundee University.
+This code was developed by Shuijin Li at University of Dundee.